Proven Rhode Island Domestic Violence Lawyer Ready To Help You

 - Assault and battery charges

 Because evidence can go stale, and because witnesses tend to change their minds or forget critical facts that may exonerate the accused, it is critical that you contact our office immediately if you have been charged with domestic violence.
-You need our Rhode Island domestic violence lawyer on your case.
+You need our Rhode Island domestic violence attorney on your case.
 Contact Us, or call or text us at (401) 855-9023, to take advantage of our free consultation and Best-Price Guarantee.